-- 39.1 If there is a Dispute, the senior representatives of the Parties who have authority to settle the Dispute will, within 28 days of a written request from the other Party, meet in good faith to resolve the Dispute by commercial negotiation. - 39.2 If the Parties cannot resolve the Dispute via commercial negotiation, they can attempt to settle it by mediation using the Centre for Effective Dispute Resolution (CEDR) Model Mediation Procedure current at the time of the Dispute.
+- 39.1 If there is a Dispute, the Buyer Authorised Representative and the Supplier Authorised Representative will, within 28 days of a written request from the other Party, meet in good faith to resolve the Dispute. - 39.2 If the Dispute is not resolved at that meeting either Party can send a notice to the other explaining why it thinks the Dispute has arisen and within 28 days the Parties will seek to resolve the Dispute by commercial negotiation, led by senior representatives who have authority to settle it. - 39.3 If the Parties cannot resolve the Dispute via commercial negotiation, they can attempt to settle it by mediation using the Centre for Effective Dispute Resolution (CEDR) Model Mediation Procedure current at the time of the Dispute.
 If the Parties cannot agree on a mediator, the mediator will be nominated by CEDR.
-If either Party does not wish to use, or continue to use mediation, or mediation does not resolve the Dispute, the Dispute must be resolved using Clauses 39.3 to 39.5. - 39.3 Unless the Buyer refers the Dispute to arbitration using Clause 39.4, the Parties irrevocably agree that the courts of England and Wales have the exclusive jurisdiction to: - 39.3.1 determine the Dispute; - 39.3.2 grant interim remedies; and - 39.3.3 grant any other provisional or protective relief. - 39.4 The Supplier agrees that the Buyer has the exclusive right to refer any Dispute to be finally resolved by arbitration under the London Court of International Arbitration Rules current at the time of the Dispute.
+If either Party does not wish to use, or continue to use mediation, or mediation does not resolve the Dispute, the Dispute must be resolved using Clauses 39.4 to 39.6. - 39.4 Unless the Buyer refers the Dispute to arbitration using Clause 39.5, the Parties irrevocably agree that the courts of England and Wales have the exclusive jurisdiction to: - 39.4.1 determine the Dispute; - 39.4.2 grant interim remedies; and - 39.4.3 grant any other provisional or protective relief. - 39.5 The Supplier agrees that the Buyer has the exclusive right to refer any Dispute to be finally resolved by arbitration under the London Court of International Arbitration Rules current at the time of the Dispute.
 There will be only one arbitrator.
-The seat or legal place of the arbitration will be London and the proceedings will be in English.

-- 39.5 The Buyer has the right to refer a Dispute to arbitration even if the Supplier has started or has attempted to start court proceedings under Clause 39.3, unless the Buyer has agreed to the court proceedings or participated in them.
-Even if court proceedings have started, the Parties must do everything necessary to ensure that the court proceedings are stayed in favour of any arbitration proceedings if they are started under Clause 39.4. - 39.6 The Supplier cannot suspend the performance of the Contract during any Dispute.
+The seat or legal place of the arbitration will be London and the proceedings will be in English. - 39.6 The Buyer has the right to refer a Dispute to arbitration even if the Supplier has started or has attempted to start court proceedings under Clause 39.4, unless the Buyer has agreed to the court proceedings or participated in them.
+Even if court proceedings have started, the Parties must do everything necessary to ensure that the court proceedings are stayed in favour of any arbitration proceedings if they are started under Clause 39.5. - 39.7 The Supplier cannot suspend the performance of the Contract during any Dispute.